leeju09/Project-3-Baseball-/README.md

 https://www.kaggle.com/datasets/open-source-sports/baseball-databank

 ## Folder Description
-- KagleData: This folder contains all the source data that downloaded from the kagle site.
+- KagleData: This folder contains all the source data that downloaded from the kaggle site.
 - Poss JPG : This folder contains all the images used in the web site.
 - Presentation : Final presentation of the project work:
 - Proposal : This folder contains the project proposal.